-Cob Building has the potential to help heal the cultural wounds that has distanced us from the most important of our human needs; Shelter Building.
-Cob Therapy helps connect people with their creative nature, helps people see how interwoven their well being is with the physical spaces we inhabit, creating community with muddy hands, developing building skills we believe are innate, all while connecting to the story of each material used in a project, and unleashing our inner child to tap into the wisdom of our wild human ancestry.
+Cob Therapy aims to help people connect to nature through the art of natural building by teaching people where building materials come from, how to harvest and process them, and then build with them.
+We are inspired to create community together in building projects and to help reconnect us to our wild human ancestry...
+Cob Therapy helps connect people with their creative nature through our most important "human need;" Shelter building, helps people see how interwoven their well being is with the physical spaces we inhabit, creating community with muddy hands, developing building skills we believe are innate, all while connecting to the story of each material used in a project, and unleashing our inner child...

 What is "cob"?